patternfly/patternfly-org/packages/v4/src/content/accessibility/skip-to-content/skip-to-content.md

 **Screen reader users** should also be able to navigate to skip to content using **Tab** and select it to skip past the navigation of a page.

+A skip to content does not trap tab focus.
+It is the first tabbable element on a page, but can be tabbed past and into the navigation of a page if the user prefers.

 ## To make skip to content accessible:
 - Make sure the skip to content can be accessed with **Tab**
 - Give the skip to content a tabindex of -1 so that it can receive programmatic focus for keyboard and screen reader users.
 For more info on this tabindex, see [the WebAIM page for tabindex](https://webaim.org/techniques/keyboard/tabindex#zero-negative-one).